 BARRY J. HERSHEY – DIRECTOR

-Barry directed and co-wrote THE EMPTY MIRROR (www.EmptyMirror.com), which premiered at the 1996 Cannes Film Festival, was released theatrically by Lions Gate Films, and broadcast on HBO.
-Universal Studios and Lions Gate Films released the film on DVD.
+Barry directed and co-wrote THE EMPTY MIRROR (www.EmptyMirror.com), which premiered at the Cannes Film Festival, was released theatrically by Lions Gate Films, broadcast on HBO and distributed by 1091 digitally.
 He also directed CASTING ABOUT (www.CastingAboutMovie.com), a lyrical documentary about the auditioning process, which was distributed in theatres and on DVD by Kino International.

-Barry previously directed a number of award-winning short films (www.SoundofPeace.com): ODYSSEY, FILMMAKER, UNTITLED 1987, LUCIFER: GOD'S MOST BEAUTIFUL ANGEL and SOUND OF PEACE.
-Among the many honors the films received are a Gold Hugo at the Chicago International Film Festival and a CINE Golden Eagle.
+Barry previously directed a number of award-winning short films (www.SoundofPeace.com): ODYSSEY, FILMMAKER, UNTITLED 1987, LUCIFER: GOD'S MOST BEAUTIFUL ANGEL and SOUND OF PEACE, assembled into a compilation DVD titled QUINTESSENSE.
+Among the many honors the films received were a Gold Hugo at the Chicago International Film Festival and a CINE Golden Eagle.

 Barry studied filmmaking at Harvard University, Massachusetts Institute of Technology (MIT), and the University of Southern California (USC), where he received his MFA in Cinema.